Family Law

 How the Child Maintenance Service works

-Under UK law, child support can either be handled as a private arrangement between you and the other parent, or made through a government scheme known as the Child Maintenance Service.
-This body is the responsibility of the Department for Work and Pensions, following the 2012 abolition of the older Child Maintenance Enforcement Commission and the Child Support Agency.
+Under UK law, child support can either be handled as a private arrangement between parents or made through a government scheme known as the Child Maintenance Service.

 Child maintenance arrangements are essential for children under the age of 16, or under 20 for those still in approved education or training.
 The Child Maintenance Service is able to: